Arrhythmia classification with the LSTM-FCN SageMaker algorithm

 test_dataset = pd.read_csv("mitbih_test.csv", header=None)

-# move the class labels to the first column
+# one-hot encode the class labels and rename the columns

 Given that the test dataset is relatively large, we invoke the endpoint with batches of time series as opposed to using the entire test dataset as a single payload.